I've been an online writer for over eleven years. My articles often focus on DIY home projects and pet ownership.

 Dog pee on the carpet.
 Dog pee on the floor.
 Dog pee everywhere it's not supposed to be.

 This is probably the most common problem dog owners face when they bring a new dog home.
 Because a puppy is still young and doesn't know better, it is inevitable that a puppy will pee almost anywhere in your house.
 But, if your dog is grown and still hasn't figured out what the rules are, finding random puddles of pee in your home means that your dog is not properly trained.
 You need to learn how to train your dog the right way.

 The very first step in training your dog is to make sure your dog recognizes both its name and your role as leader.
 Classroom teachers know that in order to teach a child, they must establish a relationship of mutual recognition: The kid knows the teacher is boss, and the teacher knows who the kid is.
-This makes it easier for the teacher to explain to the child directly when and what he might do wrong.
+This makes it easier for the teacher to explain to the child directly when and what they might do wrong.
 The same idea applies when you are training your dog.
 You have to make sure your dog knows you're talking to it and that you are someone it needs to listen to.